OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:14

-And Ahio, Shashak, and Jeremoth,
+Ahio, and Shashak, and Jeremoth,

 ## 1 Chronicles 8:15

-Zebadiah, Arad, Eder,
+and Zebadiah, Arad, Eder,

 ## 1 Chronicles 8:16

-Michael, Ishpah, and Joha were the sons of Beriah.
+Michael, and Ishpah, and Joha were the sons of Beriah.

 ---

 ## 1 Chronicles 8:17

-Zebadiah, Meshullam, Hizki, Heber,
+Zebadiah, and Meshullam, Hizki, Heber,

 ## 1 Chronicles 8:18

-Ishmerai, Izliah, and Jobab were the sons of Elpaal.
+Ishmerai, and Izliah, and Jobab were the sons of Elpaal.

 ---

 ## 1 Chronicles 8:19

-Jakim, Zichri, Zabdi,
+with Jakim, and Zichri, and Zabdi,

 ## 1 Chronicles 8:20

-Elienai, Zillethai, Eliel,
+Elienai, and Zillethai, and Eliel,

 ## 1 Chronicles 8:21

-Adaiah, Beraiah, and Shimrath were the sons of Shimei.
+Adaiah, and Beraiah, and Shimrath were the sons of Shimei.

 ---

 ## 1 Chronicles 8:22

-Ishpan, Eber, Eliel,
+Ishpan, and Eber, and Eliel,

 ## 1 Chronicles 8:23

-Abdon, Zichri, Hanan,
+Abdon, and Zichri, and Hanan,

 ## 1 Chronicles 8:24

-Hananiah, Elam, Anthothijah,
+Hananiah, and Elam, and Anthothijah,

 ## 1 Chronicles 8:25

-Iphdeiah, and Penuel were the sons of Shashak.
+Iphdeiah, Penuel the sons of Shashak.

 ---

 ## 1 Chronicles 8:26

-Shamsherai, Shehariah, Athaliah,
+Shamsherai, and Shehariah, and Athaliah,

 ## 1 Chronicles 8:27

-Jaareshiah, Elijah, and Zichri were the sons of Jeroham.
+Jaareshiah, and Elijah, and Zichri were the sons of Jeroham.

 ---